NiccoloSalvini/mytemplate/README.md

 **utils.R** are common functions that allows the coder to be more productive and efficient, if you already have your personal package then you are not going to need it.
-It has the aim to gather all the user defined functions that are explicitly designed to help
+It has the aim to gather all the user defined functions that are explicitly designed to help.

+### fig alignement centered :

+Given that github\_document format does not center images, it has been developed a workaround to do it that directly interferes with the HTML.
+You are just needing to add to the singular chunk options the:
+`imgcenter = TRUE` .

 ### opts\_chunk: